BrandonBian/leetcode/algorithms/binary-search.md

 - **A General Template - Minimize k , s.t. condition(k) is True**: mainly needs a variation of three parts
     - Correctly **initialize the boundary variables left and right** to specify search space.
 Only one rule: set up the boundary to **include all possible elements**
     - Decide **return value**.
 Is it return left or return left - 1?
 Remember this: after exiting the while loop, **left is the minimal k satisfying the condition function**
-    - Design the **condition function**.
+    - Design the **condition / feasible function**.
 This is the most difficult and most beautiful part.
 Needs lots of practice.

 ```
 def binary_search(array) -> int:

-    def condition(value) -> bool:
+    def feasible(value) -> bool:
         pass

     left, right = min(search_space), max(search_space) # could be [0, n], [1, n] etc. Depends on problem

     while left < right:
         mid = left + (right - left) // 2
-        if condition(mid):
+        if feasible(mid):
             right = mid
         else:
             left = mid + 1